Chapter 2:

 “What just happened?”
 Renji replied, still somewhat confused.
 “Wait… I can understand you now?!”

 “Yes.
-What I did was form a temporary linking of our minds.
+I linked our minds.
 Think of it as magical translation.”

-“I know you have questions, and I will explain later.
-For now, just know that we are imprisoned by Duke Thovan, and we need to escape if we want to live.”
+“I’ll explain later.
+For now, just know that we’re imprisoned by Duke Thorval.
+We need to escape if we want to live.”

 “Want to live?
 What are you talking about?”

 “You killed four of the Duke’s personal guard and caused an explosion in his mansion.
 We’re both scheduled for execution.
 I don’t know when… but soon.
-Anyway, explanations will have to wait until we’re safely away from this place.
+Anyway, explanations will have to wait.
 I’m Alina.”

 “Renji.”